ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 * .CSV / .csv

-## Steps involved in the data processing
+##Steps for data processing

 **Load samples and cohort file**

-Users can load the sample by going to Load Samples|Workspaces|Peaks option in the Sample space menu.
+You can load the sample by going to *Load Samples|Workspaces|Peaks* option in the Sample space menu.
 Then navigate to the folder containing the sample data and select all .mzXML or .mzML files.
 A loading bar displays the progress at the bottom.
 When the samples have loaded, you should see a sample panel on the left side.

 Likewise, you can load the cohort information by choosing the *upload* option in the sample space menu.